notleowang/notleowang/README.md

 - Streaming and Content Creation :film_projector:

 ### :eyes: What's going on
-- Looking for New Grad SWE or ML position.
+- Looking for a Junior SWE Position
-- Personal projects/research in machine learning

 <br>